All Episodes

 Dust all over and I've been cleaning up.

-I'm I want to continue them, I've redone everything.
+I want to continue them.

-Uh you know, I feel for them.
+You know, I feel for them.

-They're drowning in in data and and and um you know they're running as hard as they can, and the data mountain keeps growing faster than they can search the thing.
+And the data mountain keeps growing faster than they can search the thing.

 Anyway, so like I say, I apologize to Google.

-Therefore, I assumed it was you guys used it the same way I do as a generic term, you know, like facial tissue, right?
+Therefore, I assumed it was, you guys used it the same way I do as a generic term, you know, like facial tissue, right?

-Uh but um I didn't know it was a brand name.
+But I didn't know it was a brand name.

-Again, I apologize, I've corrected the offense.
+I've corrected the offense.

-Uh I would not have done it had I known, and I would not have done it had Google not contributed to the situation by not having it on their site consistently.
+And I would not have done it had Google not contributed to the situation by not having it on their site consistently.

 Let's get our search there.

-Okay, so now I'm gonna oops.
+Okay, so now I'm going to, oops.

-I'm sorry guys.
+I'm sorry, guys.

 Okay.

-There's no trademark symbol anywhere the word ad words appears.
+There's no trademark symbol anywhere the word AdWords appears.

 And you'll see, I mean, I'm touching each and every one of these.